edlins/libPCA9685/README.md

         The PCA9685demo example application allows the user to set each channel manually or press 'a' to activate automatic mode.

+        The olaclient example application uses the Open Lighting Architecture to turn the host into a DMX512 receiver taking input via E1.31 over TCP/IP.

         Copyright (c) 2016 - 2018 Scott Edlin
         edlins ta yahoo tod com